drush-ops/drush/docs/generators.md

 !!! tip

     Drush 11 and prior required generators to define a [drush.services.yml file](https://www.drush.org/11.x/dependency-injection/#services-files).
 This is no longer used with Drush 12+ generators.
-See [create() method](dependency-injection.md#create-method) for injecting dependencies.
+See [docs](dependency-injection.md) for injecting dependencies.

 Generators jump start your coding by building all the boring boilerplate code for you.
 After running the [generate command](commands/generate.md), you have a guide for where to insert your custom logic.